dapr/docs/daprdocs/content/en/concepts/components-concept.md

 ## Pub/sub brokers

-Pub/sub broker components are message busses that can pass messages to/from services as part of the [publish & subscribe]({{< ref pubsub-overview.md >}}) building block.
+Pub/sub broker components are message brokers that can pass messages to/from services as part of the [publish & subscribe]({{< ref pubsub-overview.md >}}) building block.

 - [List of pub/sub brokers]({{< ref supported-pubsub >}})
 - [Pub/sub broker implementations](https://github.com/dapr/components-contrib/tree/master/pubsub)

 ## Bindings

-External resources can connect to Dapr in order to trigger a service or be invoked from a service as part of the [bindings]({{< ref bindings-overview.md >}}) building block.
+External resources can connect to Dapr in order to trigger a service or be called from a service as part of the [bindings]({{< ref bindings-overview.md >}}) building block.

 - [List of supported bindings]({{< ref supported-bindings >}})
 - [Binding implementations](https://github.com/dapr/components-contrib/tree/master/bindings)

 ## Secret stores

 In Dapr, a [secret]({{<ref "secrets-overview.md">}}) is any piece of private information that you want to guard against unwanted users.
-Secrets stores, used to store secrets, are Dapr components and can be used by any of the building blocks.
+Secrets stores are used to store secrets that can be retrieved and used in services.

 - [List of supported secret stores]({{< ref supported-secret-stores >}})
 - [Secret store implementations](https://github.com/dapr/components-contrib/tree/master/secretstores)